-Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) Out-of-Network 20% for each Medicare- covered visit to an ambulatory surgical center.
-20% for each Medicare- covered outpatient hospital facility visit.
+Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) Out-of-Network 25% for each Medicare- covered visit to an ambulatory surgical center.
+25% for each Medicare- covered outpatient hospital facility visit.
 In-Network and Out-of- Network If you receive additional services, cost sharing for those services may apply.
-If you see a provider that is part of a hospital-based or provider-based practice, you will pay your outpatient hospital clinic or facility cost- share plus the primary care or specialty care provider office visit cost-share if an office visit/consultation occurs at the time of the service and the office visit/consultation is considered to be separately payable by HAP.
+If you see a provider that is part of a hospital-based or provider-based practice, you will pay your outpatient hospital clinic or facility costshare plus the primary care or specialty care provider office visit cost-share if an office visit/consultation occurs at the time of the service and the office visit/consultation is considered to be separately payable by HAP.
 Prior authorization rules may apply.
-Over-the-counter (OTC) drugs and supplies You have a \$100 allowance Over-the-counter (OTC) benefit to be used for health and wellness products available through NationsOTC.
+Over-the-counter (OTC) drugs and supplies You have a \$75 allowance Over-the-counter (OTC) benefit to be used for health and wellness products available through NationsOTC.
 This benefit allows you to get OTC products you may need.
 Unused quarterly benefits will roll over to the next quarter and must be used by the end of the plan year.
 You must access benefit by ordering online, ordering by phone, or by completing an order form and mailing it in.
 To place an order, call NationsBenefits toll-free at 1-877-484-7977, 24 hours a day, 7 days a week or visit their website at per quarter.

-Services that are covered for you What you must pay when you get these services Over-the-counter (OTC) drugs and supplies (continued) www.nationsbenefits.com/hap.
+Over-the-counter (OTC) drugs and supplies\ (continued)

+www.nationsbenefits.com/hap.
 Learn more or order online at members.nationsbenefits.com/hap.
 Orders will be shipped directly to your home.

-Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient In-Network \$55 copay per day for Medicare-covered partial service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's hospitalization services. office and is an alternative to inpatient hospitalization.
-20% per day for out-of- network Medicare-covered partial hospitalization services.
-In-Network and Out-of- Network If you receive additional services, cost sharing for those services may apply.
-Prior authorization rules may apply.
-Personal Emergency Response System (PERS) The NationsResponse technology-based solution provides members at risk for falls with great independence, safety and security while keeping them connected with caretakers, loved ones, and their support networks.
+Partial hospitalization services

+"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.

+\$55 copay per day for Medicare-covered partial hospitalization services.

+25% per day for out-ofnetwork Medicare-covered partial hospitalization services.

+If you receive additional services, cost sharing for those services may apply.

+Personal Emergency Response System (PERS)\

+The NationsResponse technology-based solution provides members at risk for falls with great independence, safety and security while keeping them connected with caretakers, loved ones, and their support networks.
 With push button technology and GPS tracking, emergency response systems are critical safety solutions to help address falls, accidents, and even feelings of loneliness and social isolation.
 All PERS devices include two-way communication to ADT monitoring centers, water resistant wristband and pendant options, 24/7/365 monitoring services, and home temperature monitoring.
-For more information, please call There is no coinsurance, copayment, or deductible for personal emergency response system.
-Must use NationsResponse.
-If you receive additional services, cost sharing for those services may apply.
-NationsBenefits toll-free at 1-877-484-7977, 24 hours a day, 7 days a week or visit their website at members.nationsbenefits.com/hap .
+For more information, please call NationsBenefits toll-free at 1-877-484-7977, 24 hours a day, 7 days a week or visit their website at members.nationsbenefits.com/hap.